kwan22/habits/level2.md

 <img src = "./images/lv2.png" width = "960">

-Level 2 is meant to simulate a player that has likely already dabbled in speedrunning Celeste and wants to take it more seriously.
+Level 2 is aimed at players that have likely already dabbled in speedrunning Celeste and want to take it more seriously.
 Perhaps they have completed all the chapters or even 100%'d the game.
 Here, we nominally unleash the basic speed tech taught in the game.

 The goals of Level 2 are to
 - Learn to use the basic speed tech